Need Something Else?

 There are several methods for the synthesis of tetrahydrofuran, including:

 - Catalytic hydrogenation of furan in the presence of a nickel catalyst

 - Decarbonylation of furfural in the presence of a zinc-chromium-molybdenum catalyst to form furan, which is subsequently hydrogenated to tetrahydrofuran

-- Dehydration of 1,4-butanediol in the presence of an acidic catalyst: Reaction between acetylene and formaldehyde to generate 2-butyne-1,4-diol, which is subsequently hydrogenated to 1,4-butanediol.
+- Dehydration of 1,4-butanediol in the presence of an acidic catalyst.
+A reaction between acetylene and formaldehyde generates 2-butyne-1,4-diol, which is subsequently hydrogenated to 1,4-butanediol.
 This saturated diol can be re-arranged into a ring to form tetrahydrofuran by acid catalysis at high temperature.
-This reaction can be done with a variety of catalysts, including rare-earth oxides, aluminium silicates and inorganic acids.
+This reaction can be done with a variety of catalysts including rare-earth oxides, aluminium silicates and inorganic acids.
 This is known as the Reppe process.

-- Another method involves oxidation of butadiene at high pressure (3MPa) and temperature (80 degree Celsius) in the presence of a palladium-tellurium catalyst to produce 1,4-diacetoxy-2-butene.
+- Oxidation of butadiene at high pressure (3MPa) and temperature (80°C), and in the presence of a palladium-tellurium catalyst, produces 1,4-diacetoxy-2-butene.
 This compound is then hydrogenated to 1,4-diacetoxybutane, and finally hydrolysed to tetrahydrofuran.

 |BulkCode||Hazard Statement Code||Description|